Reproducible-Science-Curriculum/rr-multifile/README.md

+_Note: This lesson is currently orphaned.
+People interested in taking a lead on further developing it are welcome to step forward.
+Post an issue expressing your interest and where you would like this to go, or file a pull request._

 ##Purpose
 To teach students to VERB [and VERB] the way that organization can be used to inform themselves and others about the project throughout its life